 Wilmington Health continues to monitor the COVID-19 commonly known as Coronavirus.
 Patients’ safety, health and the health of our community are Wilmington Health’s priority.
 Wilmington Health is currently following all CDC guidelines and updates.
 At this time authorities are taking steps to move forward through the recovery and reopening process, that does not mean the pandemic has stopped being a real threat.
 Limiting direct contact and other measures of protecting yourself from the virus remains important to protect yourself as well as our more vulnerable family, friends, and neighbors.
-For the protection of our patients and staff, we require that all staff and patients (over the age of two) wear a mask when within our buildings.
+For our current masking guidelines, please click here.

 We can easily provide most of your routine checkups and well visits through WH Anywhere.
 In the event it is essential for you to visit one of our offices, our policies and procedures have been developed with the advice of our Infection Control experts and are designed to help keep you safe.
 Wilmington Health is now offering drive-through COVID-19 swab testing at our Open Air sites at our 1202 Medical Center Drive, Porters Neck, and Jacksonville locations.
 Patients must schedule a telehealth visit with one of our providers, and then a testing time will be scheduled (if indicated).
 Learn more by clicking here.